If you’re looking for a job and have not had much success on your own, it may be time to look into career coaching.

 I also have more than 30 years of management experience (including hiring and firing) in the newspaper industry and the local chamber of commerce.
 In those jobs, I not only interviewed hundreds of people, but looked at hundreds or even thousands of resumes and cover letters.

 Career counseling is more industry-specific and directive, focusing on educating you about salaries, job openings, trends, statistics and so on.
 This could be exactly what you need if you are just starting on your employment path; a career coach will expect you to do that work yourself.
-You can find career counseling services in many counseling centers, including the Focus Forward Counseling Center.
 Using this kind of counseling can guide you into suitable career paths as well as discover what you’re good at.

 A career development specialist is generally someone who works in your company’s Human Resource Department.
 This individual provides specialized programs, assessments, training and mentoring for employees identified as having high potential.